Spanish American wars of independence: Role of women

 According to gender stereotypes, women were not meant to be soldiers; only men were supposed to engage in fighting and conflict.
 There were still plenty of women present on the battlefields to help rescue and nurse soldiers.
 Some women fought alongside their husbands and sons on the battlefield.
 The majority of women assumed supportive and non-competitive roles such as fundraising and caring for the sick.
-Revolution for women meant something different than for men.
-Women saw revolution as a way to earn equal rights, such as voting, and to overcome the suppression of subordination of women to men.

-Women were usually identified as victims during the independence wars since the women of Latin America were forced to sacrifice for the cause.
-The ideals of womanhood meant that women must sacrifice what the situation required such as a mother sacrificing her son or a virgin knowing she might be sacrificing motherhood or marriage due to the loss of many young men.
+Revolution for women meant something different from for men.
+Women saw revolution as a way to earn equal rights, such as voting, and to overcome the suppression and subordination of women to men.
+Women were usually identified as victims during the independence wars since the women of Hispanic America were forced to sacrifice for the cause.
+The ideals of womanhood meant that women must sacrifice what the situation required, such as a mother sacrificing her son or a virgin knowing she might be sacrificing motherhood or marriage due to the loss of many young men.
 This view meant that women were meant to contribute to independence in a supportive role while leaving the combat and politics in the hands of the men.